Skip to contents

 Optimizing memory usage

-For real-world single-cell ST datasets with over 100,000 cells, the analysis can be both time- and memory-intensive.
-To speed up the process, you can increase the number of cores used (ncores), but this will also increase memory consumption.
+For large single-cell spatial transcriptomics (ST) datasets with more than 100,000 cells, the analysis can be both time- and memory-intensive.
+To accelerate computation, you can increase the number of cores used (ncores), but this will also increase memory consumption.

 Interested in multicellular communities associated with specific cell types?

-If you’re interested in studying multicellular communities associated with specific cell types, you can use the filter.region.by.celltypes argument to focus on microregions containing at least one cell from the specified cell types.
-For example, to identify multicellular communities related to T cells, you can use the following command.
+If you’re interested in investigating multicellular communities associated with specific cell types, you can use the filter.region.by.celltypes argument to limit the analysis to spatial neighborhoods that contain at least one cell of the specified type.
+For example, to identify SEs associated with CD8 T cells, you can use the following command:

 se_results <- SpatialEcoTyper(normdata, scmeta,